WUFT-TV/FM | WJUF-FM

 Available On Air Stations

-University of Florida researchers have unveiled a new variety of disease-resistant blackberry that could improve both yield and taste.
-The discovery, led by horticultural scientist Zhanao Deng, aims to tackle common issues faced by growers.
+University of Florida researchers are looking to help blackberry farmers make their yields larger and tastier.
+New genetic research seeks to find a way to make a disease-resistant blackberry that could improve both yield and taste.
+The effort, led by horticultural scientist Zhanao Deng, aims to tackle common issues faced by growers.

 "Many growers have issues," Deng said.
 "They don't have high yield.
 The berries probably don't taste that good.
 So now we know the genes.
 We can produce more berries that maybe taste better."